danbeam/oo-css/README.md

         }
     }

-And we could take this and automatically re-arrange it down to
+With which we automatically re-arrange to:

     div.class {
         color: red;